zephyrproject-rtos/trusted-firmware-m/docs/reference/services/tfm_attestation_integration_guide.rst

 TF-M Initial Attestation Service allows the application to prove the device identity during an authentication process to a verification entity.
 The initial attestation service can create a token on request, which contains a fix set of device specific data.

+TF-M Initial Attestation Service by default enables asymmetric key algorithm based attestation (*asymmetric attestation* for short).
+Symmetric key algorithm based attestation (*symmetric attestation* for short) can be enabled instead by selecting build option ``SYMMETRIC_INITIAL_ATTESTATION``.

-Device must contain an attestation key pair, which is unique per device.
+    - In asymmetric attestation, device must contain an attestation key pair, which is unique per device.
 The token is signed with the private part of attestation key pair.
 The public part of the key pair is known by the verification entity.
 The public key is used to verify the token authenticity.
+    - In symmetric attestation, device should contain a symmetric attestation key to generate the authentication tag of token content.
+The verification entity uses the same symmetric key to verify the token authenticity.

 The data items in the token used to verify the device integrity and assess its trustworthiness.
 Attestation key provisioning is out of scope for the attestation service and is expected to take part during manufacturing of the device.

 ***************************************
 Claims in the initial attestation token